paubco/paubco.github.io/README.md

 *2014- 2017 Universitat Pompeu Fabra*

 ## Projects
+**Graph RAG Pipeline for AI Governance Literature**
+*Ongoing - Master's Thesis UOC*

+Designed and implemented a pipeline for Graph Retrieval-Augmented Generation (Graph RAG) using Haystack.
+Built automated data acquisition workflows integrating the Scopus Search API and ScienceDirect Article API to collect open-access research articles, parse full text and metadata into normalized JSON, and prepare content for knowledge graph construction.
+Developed methods for entity and relation extraction from scientific text to populate the graph, enabling advanced semantic retrieval and reasoning for research question answering.

 **Simple Recurrent Neural Network (RNN) from Scratch**
 *2025 - Universitat Oberta de Catalunya*